Kid & Dog-Friendly Wood Flooring

 Our new Cleantivity™ antimicrobial coating technology inhibits the growth of bacteria, mold and mildew on your hardwood floors.

-Best of all, Dogwood® densified wood flooring is hardwood flooring made right here in the USA.
+Best of all, Dogwood® densified wood flooring is hardwood flooring made right here in the USA with domestic and foreign content.

 More great features that you (and your dog) will love!Learn More